jhunkeler/astroconda/source/installation.rst

 Before you begin, the list below contains known requirements and limitations of AstroConda:

-    - This documentation targets Anaconda3 (i.e. Python 3)
+    - This documentation targets Anaconda3 (i.e. Python 3), but the installation instructions work equally well with any of the Anaconda distributions.
     - AstroConda supports Linux (glibc ≥ 2.12) and Mac OS X (≥ 10.7; 10.6 is NOT supported)
     - AstroConda contains packages for 64-bit [#archnote]_ Python 2.7 and 3.5.
     - Conda only supports BASH and ZSH environments.
 If you are a native CSH user, execute ``bash -l`` prior to performing the procedures detailed in this guide.